smart-data-models/dataModel.GBFS/station_status/doc/spec.md

                   - vehicle_type_id
                 type: array
               vehicles_types_available:
-                description: 'Array of objects displaying the total number of each vehicle type at the station (added in v2.1-RC).'
+                description: Array of objects displaying the total number of each vehicle type at the station (added in v2.1-RC).
                 items:
                   properties:
                     count:
-                      description: 'A number representing the total amount of this vehicle type at the station (added in v2.1-RC).'
+                      description: A number representing the total amount of this vehicle type at the station (added in v2.1-RC).
                       minimum: 0
                       type: number
                     vehicle_type_id:
-                      description: 'The vehicle_type_id of vehicle at the station (added in v2.1-RC).'
+                      description: The vehicle_type_id of vehicle at the station (added in v2.1-RC).
                       type: string
                   type: object
                 type: array